Layer Workflow Guides

 As designers pursue these complicated projects, utilizing a Flexible Database Tool linked to Revit or an existing drawing is essential.
 In order to document as-built conditions on the new design, all designers, consultants, and contractors must be working on the same source of truth platform to enable the most optimized workflow.

-What is a Flexible Database Tool?
+What is a No-Code Workflow Tool?

 When survey data is organized and placed in context, it becomes trustable and valuable for the entire lifecycle of a project.